 When a major natural disaster or conflict breaks out, it usually grabs the world’s attention.
 While these large scale emergencies might dominate the headlines, there are many others happening around the world which barely make the news.
 Here is our list of the five most under-reported humanitarian crises of 2018:Read More

-For children in most countries around the globe, the month so September means back to school.
-It is the time of the year that children of all ages, being naturally hungry to learn, are excited to see their old classmates and meet their new teachers.
-However, there are also children that are more than just…Read More
+For children in most countries around the globe, the month of September means back to school.
+It’s the time of the year that children of all ages, being naturally hungry to learn, are excited to see their old classmates and meet their new teachers.
+But going to school is not easy for everyone.
+In times…Read More

 Maly works as a line leader at a busy garment factory in Phnom Penh, Cambodia.
 She is 8 months pregnant with her second child, and as you can imagine, sometimes her job can be very tiring and demanding.
 But there are perks of working at her company, and she has joined CARE’s contraceptive training program…Read More